Bachelor of Fine Arts in Musical Performance

 Requirements: Music majors should prepare two contrasting works from the standard repertoire.
 Musical Theatre majors should prepare two contrasting songs (classical or musical theater repertoire), and a 1-2 minute monologue.
 An accompanist will be provided (CD accompaniment is not accepted).
 Students may also audition by audio or videotape.

-NDNU admits students throughout the year for fall, spring and summer semesters.
+NDNU admits students for fall and spring semesters.
 Please visit Admissions for complete admission requirements.
 Each area of study requires an audition before acceptance into the major, in addition to the university’s standard application and acceptance process.
 Prospective students should contact the Department of Music and Vocal Arts for audition and interview requirements and schedules.

 Chair, Department of Music and Vocal Arts